Skip to Content

 During the winter, it gets darker earlier.
 Which means you’ll want to turn your outdoor lights on earlier.
 And that, of course, increases your electric bill.

-If you still want to illuminate your pathway, so you’re not tripping when it’s dark out, pick up a few solar powered walkway lights.
-We just got a set of two LED Solar Landscape Spotlights and we’re in love with them.
+If you still want to illuminate your pathway so you’re not tripping when it’s dark out, pick up a few solar powered walkway lights.
+We have solar landscape spotlights and solar pathway lights, which are great.
 Now, we don’t have to turn on outdoor lights when we go out for the day and know we’re coming home when it’ll be dark.

-These spotlights are solar powered, so we just leave them turned on all day long.
+Both sets of lights are solar powered, so we just leave them switched on all day long.
 The sun powers them, and then they start shining when it’s dark out.
 Plus, they’re waterproof, which is great if you live in a snowy area.
 You don’t have to worry about them getting snowed (or rained) on during the winter.

 Reverse Your Ceiling Fans

-So, here’s something I didn’t know for a long time.
-You want your ceiling fans to turn clockwise, at a low speed, during the winter.
-That way, your fan pushes warm air downward and pulls the cool air up.
+So, here’s something for anyone who has replaced standard light fixtures with ceiling fans.
+You want your ceiling fans to turn clockwise, at a low speed, during the winter season.
+That way, your fan pushes hot air downward and pulls the cool air up.
 Pushing the warm air down will keep your warmer, so you won’t run to turn up the thermostat.

 To check this, turn your fan on and stand under it.
 If you do not feel air, then it’s clockwise and set for winter.

-During the summer, you want to set them counterclockwise in order to push cool air down to the ground.
+During the summer season, you want to set the ceiling fan to run counterclockwise in order to push cool air down to the ground.

 Use Outlet Plug Covers

 You may have noticed drafts coming into your home through your electrical outlets, if your home isn’t insulated properly.
+You’ll notice this more in older homes than newer constructions.
 There’s a way to fix this with caulking, but that’s a bit tricky for a non-professional.
-A much easier way to stop the draft is using outlet plug covers.
+A good idea for a regular homeowner to stop the draft is using outlet plug covers.

 These plug covers are typically used in homes with small children to prevent the kids from sticking anything into the outlets and electrocuting themselves.
-Sure, they work to babyproof your house, but they also work to seal the outlet and keep any cold air from traveling in through them.
+Sure, they work to babyproof your house, but they also work to seal the outlet and keep any cold air from traveling in through them, so there’s less energy waste.

-In the same vein, we also have door draft stoppers that we put in front of all of our exterior doors.
-That helps keep the warm air in and the cold air out.
+In the same vein, we also have door draft stoppers that we put at the bottom of the door frame of all of our exterior doors.
+That helps minimize heat loss through the gap under the door, which is great if the weather stripping on your door is worn.

 What do you do to save on winter home bills?
 Be sure to let us know in the comments.